Access to Information Act Annual Report - April 1, 2013, to March 31, 2014

 - Reviewing audit reports and other documents prior to publication to ensure that personal information is released in accordance with the Act.

-The ATIP Office provided 20 training sessions to approximately 311 employees and managers on the provisions of the Access to Information Act and the Privacy Act and their impact on programs and initiatives.
+The ATIP Office provided six training sessions to 34 employees and managers on the provisions of the Access to Information Act and the Privacy Act and their impact on programs and initiatives.

-The Office created an ATIP liaison working group that met 12 times during the reporting period to discuss best practices, address gaps and provide training opportunities.
+In addition, the ATIP liaison working group met four times during the reporting period to discuss best practices, address gaps and provide training opportunities.

-During the reporting period, the ATIP Office continued to use the AccessPro Case Management and Redaction software and updated it to the newest version available.
+During the reporting period, the ATIP Office continued to use the AccessPro Case Management and AccessPro Redaction software and upgraded to the newest version available.

 3.1 Requests under the Act

-The PSC completed its response to 65 requests during the reporting period and carried forward 12 requests into the following reporting period (2013-2014).
+The PSC completed its response to 63 requests during the reporting period and carried forward four requests into the 2014-2015 reporting period.

 For a historical comparison of requests received and responses completed, see Appendix B.

-- Nineteen requests (29%) dealt with staffing activities.
-For the most part, requesters were seeking information related to staffing documents, priority administration, employment equity and second language evaluation;
+- Twenty-four requests (38%) dealt with staffing activities.
+For the most part, requesters were seeking information related to staffing documents, Priority Administration, employment equity and second language evaluation;

-- Eighteen requests (28%) were from individuals seeking miscellaneous information;
+- Twenty-one requests (33%) were from individuals seeking miscellaneous information;

-- Seventeen requests (26%) pertained to investigations and audits conducted under the PSEA;
+- Ten requests (16%) pertained to investigations and audits conducted under the PSEA; and

-- Seven requests (11%) related to contracts, call-ups and temporary help; and
+- Eight requests (13%) related to contracts, call-ups and temporary help.

-The PSC received 43 requests for consultation from other government departments and agencies, compared to 28 requests the previous year.
-One request was carried forward from 2011-2012, for a total of 44 requests.
-The processing of the consultation requests required a review of 2,687 pages of information.
-All requests were closed and none was carried over into the 2013-2014 reporting period.
+The PSC received 51 requests for consultation from other government departments and agencies.
+The processing of the consultation requests required a review of 1 031 pages of information.
+All requests were closed and none was carried over into the 2014-2015 reporting period.

 The requests for consultation pertained to the PSEA, various staffing and priority administration files, PSC operational documents, second language evaluations and investigations.

 In an attempt to increase and facilitate access, the PSC informally reviews as many requests as possible.
-During the reporting period, 25 requests were reviewed informally, 10 of which were for previously disclosed information.
+During the reporting period, nine requests were reviewed informally, five of which were for previously disclosed information.
 These requests are not reflected in the statistical report in Appendix C.

-The PSC did not release any information in four instances (6%).
-The PSC exempted the in formation because it related to standardized testing material and/or ongoing investigations.
+The PSC did not release any information in one instance (2%).
+The PSC exempted the information because it related to an ongoing investigation.
 No request was entirely excluded under the provisions of the Act.

-The PSC was unable to process five requests (8%) for lack of records.
+The PSC was unable to process seven requests (11%) for lack of records.

-Of the 65 closed requests, eight (12%) were abandoned by the applicant.
+Of the 63 closed requests, six (10%) were abandoned by the applicant.

-Of the 65 completed requests, the PSC transferred three (5%) to another government institution.
+Of the 63 completed requests, the PSC transferred one (2%) to another government institution.

 Individuals’ right of access to information under the Act is limited by a number of exemptions specified in sections 13 through 24 and section 26 of the legislation.
 Sections 13 through 24 of the Act set out the exemptions intended to protect information pertaining to a particular public or private interest.
 Section 26 of the Act is an administrative exemption relating to information that may be published.